openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

 ===================================================

 Once you have the SDK installed, you must run the SDK environment setup script before you can actually use the SDK.

+When using a SDK directly in a Yocto build, you will find the script in ``tmp/deploy/images/qemux86-64/`` in your build directory.

-This setup script resides in the directory you chose when you installed the SDK, which is either the default ``poky_sdk`` directory or the directory you chose during installation.
+When using a standalone SDK installer, this setup script resides in the directory you chose when you installed the SDK, which is either the default ``poky_sdk`` directory or the directory you chose during installation.